tambien/InteractiveMusic/week_01/README.md

 Continuous, analog values are converted to discrete digital events through sampling.
 The Nyquist Theorem states that the sampling rate needs to be at least twice the highest frequency to be reproduced.

 Nyquist worked at Bell Labs and so did Max Matthews.

+### ALIASING

+Aliasing is an effect that causes different signals to become indistinguishable when sampled.
+When taking a video of a moving ceiling fan or car wheel you can get it to appear like it's going backwards or much slower because the oscillation of the fan/wheel combined with the frame rate (sampling rate) of the camera.

 ### Buffers